 The tenth section of the Fisherman’s Trail runs from Vila do Bispo to Sagres and has a length of 20.5 kilometers.
 It takes five to seven hours to hike this section.
 It is a fairly easy section, as the path is generally quite flat.
 Only just before Cape St. Vincent, you have to climb and descend a few times.
 The organization classifies the difficulty of this section as “average”.

 During this section, you will not pass through any villages and there are no facilities along the way.
 So make to bring enough food and drinks with you.
-If you are lucky you can use the toilet at Cape St. Vincent and visit the cafe for some food and drinks, but this is not always open.
+If you are lucky you can use the bathroom at Cape St. Vincent and visit the cafe for some food and drinks, but this is not always open.

 The best time to take this walk from Vila do Bispo to Sagres is between September and June.
 In July and August, it can get very hot and there is hardly any shade on the trail.